Calamytryx/MineLauncher/README.md

 The plasmoid is now **functionally complete** with all major features implemented:
 - ✅ Full category system
 - ✅ Search functionality
-- ✅ Favorites management (limited to 10)
+- ✅ Favorites management (favorites are saved without an enforced limit; the favorites bar displays up to 9 visible slots)
 - ✅ Custom scrollbar with row snapping
 - ✅ User profile display with avatar
 - ✅ Power controls